 - Green Hosting: Use the Green Web Foundation’s directory to find a webhost that powers their servers with renewable energy.

-Also, in addition to the practices mentioned above, a more sustainable website—one that supports your organization and its stakeholders for the long haul while also embracing triple bottom line principles—is accessible to people with disabilities and follows privacy and security best practices.
+Also, in addition to the practices mentioned above, a more sustainable website supports your organization and its stakeholders for the long haul while embracing triple bottom line principles and perhaps even helping you reach some of the U.N.
+Sustainable Development Goals.
+It should also be accessible to people with disabilities and follow privacy and security best practices as well.

 GDPR is Good for People and Planet